|

 far end of the table, near the main entrance.
 So Golradir did

-not get the chance to arrest them before the banquet, Eowyn thought.
+not get the chance to arrest them before the banquet, Eowyn

-too well disguised or were elsewhere.
+they were too well disguised, or they were elsewhere.

-a woman and now they are treating her like a princess!
+and now they are treating her like a princess!

 "Those orcs," said Legolas.
 "I had better rescue